Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Transmission Problems

 Another proportion of problems reported were gearbox-related, with the car not shifting gears as desired, losing all acceleration, and other miscellaneous issues.
 There are many stories of cars stalling while being driven.
-Some owners report this in traffic and in the middle of the highway.
+Some owners report this in traffic and the middle of the highway.

 Others have had to travel at certain intervals because their cars repeatedly stop without warning.
 Some unfortunate people have had to reach their final destination by sitting in the passenger seat of a tow truck.